 2215 Medieval England

 4 credits

-The evolution of the English monarchy and society in the Anglo-Saxon, Norman, and
+The evolution of the English monarchy and society in the Anglo-Saxon, Norman, and Plantagenet periods.

-Plantagenet periods.
 Readings include primary sources on the social and constitutional development of England to 1485.
 Humanities.

 2218 Europe of the Ancient Regime and the Age of the French Revolution and Napoleon

 4 credits

 The nature of the Ancient Regime in Europe; the character and impact of the Enlightenment; the origins and development of the Revolution in France and its impact throughout Europe and the New World; the drama of Napoleon and his legacy.
 Special emphasis will be on historians' interpretations of the problems of the age.
+Humanities.

 2219 Europe in the 19th Century

 4 credits

 The forces of liberalism, nationalism, and conservatism; the march of industrialism; the emergence of socialism; state building; imperial rivalries; the causes of the First World War.
 Social and economic themes are blended with political and diplomatic strains.
 Humanities.

-2220 20th Century Europe
+2220 20th-Century Europe

 4 credits

 A survey of major scenes in the history of modern Europe.
 Emphasis will be on the origins and impact of World War I and World War II; the struggle of democracies and the power of fascism and communism between the wars; the restoration of Europe after 1945 and European integration; and the collapse of communism in Eastern Europe.

 2222 Gender and Society in America, Past and Present

 4 credits

 An examination of women's experiences in American society with special emphasis on attitudes toward sex, the family, the workplace, and the political arena in order to explore the interaction between context and ideology in the process of social change.
+Humanities.

+2223 Cultural History of Latin America

+4 credits

+Historical and contemporary culture of Latin America.
+This course is taught in English.

+Global Perspective, Humanities.
+Cross-listed with Cross Cultural Studies 2223 and Spanish 2223.

+2224 Becoming American: Topics in American History

+4 credits

+An examination of significant cultural, political, and social themes in the history of the United States from 1600 to 1866.
+Emphasis is placed upon critical reading and written analysis of primary and secondary sources.
+Humanities.

+2225 Colonial America, 1607-1763

+4 credits

+An in-depth study of early American culture and history, utilizing primary and secondary sources, focusing on the 17th and 18th centuries.
+Topics will include social structure, labor systems, family life, political culture, and issues of race and ethnicity.
+Humanities.

+2226 Revolutionary America and the New Nation, 1763-1840

+4 credits

+An examination of the political, social, and economic issues that led to the American Revolution and that shaped the United States' early growth and development as an independent nation.
+Special attention will be given to issues of race and gender, industrialization and urbanization, and political culture.
+Humanities.

+2227 Development of Modern America

+4 credits

+An inquiry into the events and forces that have shaped the United States since 1865, including industrialization, urbanization, race relations, reform, social and cultural tension, and global conflict.

 Humanities.